adithyaric/adithyaric.github.io/src/content/blog/markdown-style-guide.md

 ---
+author: Adithya Ricky
+pubDatetime: 2023-10-06T13:19:02Z
 title: Markdown Style Guide
+postSlug: markdown-style-guide
+featured: true
+draft: false
+tags:
+  - docs
+description:
-description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+  Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: Jul 01 2022
-heroImage: /placeholder-hero.jpg
-slug: markdown-style-guide
-lastmod: 2023-03-08T03:28:01.457Z
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.